All in-person training must wear a mask

 Wilderness First Responder Course

-Wilderness First Responder SPRING of 2022
+Wilderness First Responder 2025

 Course Objectives:

 After taking this course you will be familiar with some of the most common backcountry problems.
-You'll have hands-on practice in evaluating, treating, and evacuating injured persons in wilderness settings.
-You'll get a feel for what situations require medical assistance and those which do not.
+You’ll have hands-on practice evaluating, treating, and evacuating injured persons in wilderness settings.
+You’ll get a feel for what situations require medical assistance and those which do not.

-Course Dates: SPRING of 2022
+Course Dates: 2025

 The next course will be held at Larryland outside of Keene, Ontario.

 You will be expected to camp out at our site (FREE) as we will be running simulations, day and night.
 You should bring a pair of pants and a shirt you do not mind cutting up for practice.
-Treat this as a real 5-day camping trip and bring all your camping gear.
+Treat this as a real 4-day camping trip and bring all your camping gear.

 Time Commitment: